autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 - First determine the P coefficient.
     - zero out the D and the I coefficients.
     - Use a kind of 'binary' search to find a value where the vehicle will roughly follow a recorded straight line; probably oscillating around it.
 It will be weaving like it is under the influence.
+    - To do this, record a short straight line, maybe 6 meters.
+You can do this by putting the car into recording mode and walking with the car (so you can keep the throttle at zero).
+Once the short line is recorded put the car in autopilot mode and stand in the middle of the line holding the car parallel to the line; the car's front wheels should stay stable and straight.
+Now slowly move the car off the line, keeping the car parallel to the line; the car should start to turn back towards the line.
+The more off the line you move the more that car should turn.
+Try both sides of the line.
+        - If the car turns away from the line rather than towards the line then change the sign of the P value.
+        - If the car turns very little then increase the P value.
+        - If the car turns very abruptly when off the line then reduce the P value.
+        - Play with the P value until you get the car to turn back to the line smoothly and proportional to how far from the line it is held.
+        - Now try actually driving the line in autopilot mode.
+The car may oscillate around the line; it if oscillates a lot then reduce the P value.
+Adjust the P value so it can actually drive that line from one end to the other.
+It will likely go out of control at the end of the line; that is normal because the path is not closed.
+        - Once you can drive a short straight line then drive the car in autopilot on a full closed path with only the P value set.
+Make sure there is a fairly tight turn in the path.
+Adjust the P value until you get acceptable performance.
+Once you get that working then you can refine things with the D value.
 - Next find a D coefficient that reduces the weaving (oscillations) on a straight line.
 Then record a path with a tight turn.
 Find a D coefficient that reduces the overshoot when turning.
 - You may not even need the I value.
 If the car becomes unstable after driving for a while then you may want to start to set this value.
 It will likely be much smaller than the other values.